-Do you like working with your hands, taking things apart, and making repairs to equipment?
+Do you want a job working with your hands, taking things apart, and making repairs to equipment?
 Would you be interested in attending college if there was a program that applied all of those activities to one career field?
-MIAT’s Aviation Maintenance programs focus on teaching students the advanced precision skills necessary to become an FAA Certified Aviation Maintenance Technician.
+MIAT’s Aviation Maintenance programs focus on teaching students the advanced precision job skills necessary to become an FAA Certified Aviation Maintenance Technician.

-Sheet metal fabrication is one of more than 40 precision technical skills MIAT graduates master during their training.
-In 2016, there were 132,000 Aviation Maintenance Technicians in the US, according to the Bureau of Labor Statistics.
-Sheet metal fabrication is a highly sought-after skill in the aviation maintenance field.
+Sheet metal fabrication is one of more than 40 precision technical skills MIAT graduates master during their job training.
+In 2018, there were 136,000 Aviation Maintenance Technicians in the US, according to the Bureau of Labor Statistics.
+Sheet metal welding and fabrication is a highly sought-after skill in the aviation maintenance field.

 What Do Sheet Metal Fabricators Do?